How does being outside in nature make you feel?

 Intuitively it makes sense that humans are genetically hardwired to connect with nature and that we benefit from it innumerable ways.
 These benefits are continuously reaffirmed by recent studies showing the powerful impact nature has on us.
 Despite this knowledge humans are retreating indoors.
 Canadian children are spending three times more time indoors, on digital media, than they do outside in nature.
 Richard Louv, Co-Founder of the Children & Nature Network, argues, in his influential book Last Child in the Woods, that nature-deficit disorder is widespread, with children suffering from diminished use of the senses, attention difficulties, and higher rates of physical and emotional illnesses.

-In his enlightening book “How to Raise a Wild Child- The Art and Science of Falling in Love with Nature” Dr. Scott Sampson, Director of Science World in Vancouver, BC and a leading voice in highlighting the vital role of nature in children’s well-being, outlines factors that keep children indoors, including the digital revolution, media induced safety fears, overscheduling and leaving little time for unstructured play, and lack of access to green spaces as nature is swallowed up by urban sprawl.
+In his enlightening book “How to Raise a Wild Child- The Art and Science of Falling in Love with Nature” Dr. Scott Sampson, Executive Director of the California Academy of Sciences and a leading voice in highlighting the vital role of nature in children’s well-being, outlines factors that keep children indoors, including the digital revolution, media induced safety fears, overscheduling and leaving little time for unstructured play, and lack of access to green spaces as nature is swallowed up by urban sprawl.

 Dr. Sampson outlines what we can do to help children fall in LOVE with nature: